dyno-might/dyno-might.github.io/_posts/2022-06-16-aspartame.md

 ### Fact 2: Phenylalanine is a standard amino acid you consume all the time.

 We recently talked about [phenylalanine](/diet-coke-nootropic/).
 It is an essential amino acid.
-If you didn't consume any of it, then when your body tried to make certain proteins, those proteins would get truncated, and they wouldn't do what they were supposed to do, and then you would die.
+If you didn't consume any of it, then when your body tried to make certain proteins, those proteins would get truncated, and then they wouldn't do what they were supposed to do, and then you would die.

 Fortunately, that's almost impossible.
 Here are four ways to contextualize the 92 mg of phenylalanine you get from a Diet Coke: